Peekobot/peekobot/README.md

 * Define your conversation as a simple JavaScript object
 * Choice/button driven conversations
 * Options to link to URLs as well as other parts of the conversation
+* Set up multiple languages to the chat bot

 ## Browser Compatibility

-I use async/await and CSS custom properties, so, broadly speaking, Internet Explorer and Opera Mini are not supported.
+Peekobot use async/await and CSS custom properties, so, broadly chatting, Internet Explorer and Opera Mini are not supported.

 You can use Babel or similar to bring IE11 compatibility to the JavaScript.

-You can also manually inline the CSS custom properties if you want to.
+You can also customize the CSS properties if you want to.

 ## Usage